andrewthebold/gentle/README.md

 ## Links

 - 📃 [Read about the app's shutdown](https://gentle.app/shutdown)
-- 💬 [Read my retro article](https://andrewlee.design/blog/designing-gentle) (includes metrics, motivation, design principles, and more stuff that would be useful to know)
+- 💬 [Read my article about designing Gentle](https://andrewlee.design/blog/designing-gentle) (includes metrics, motivation, design principles, etc.)
 - 🎨 [View the master Figma file for Gentle](https://www.figma.com/community/file/842929427415891293/)
-- 🛣 [View the Trello board roadmap for Gentle](https://trello.com/b/65BxuxBa/gentle-roadmap) (you can get a sense for where Gentle was going and which features I wanted for the official launch)
+- 🛣 [View the Trello board roadmap for Gentle](https://trello.com/b/65BxuxBa/gentle-roadmap) (you can get a sense for where Gentle was going)

 ## Folder Structure